Website translation

 In this case, you may want to explore a better option, such as using the Weglot translation plugin on your WordPress site that still allows you to use Google Translate, is quick to install, gives you full editing control and more.

-A Quick Tutorial: How to Use Google Translate Your Website, an Alternative
+A Quick Tutorial: How to Use Google Translate to Translate Your Website, an Alternative

 As we mentioned, for those that are fans of machine translation, there’s still a way to use Google Translate to make your website multilingual.
 While we covered the use of the Google Cloud Translate API, it’s understandable that this option can be too technical for some.
 Many website owners are often still beginners when it comes to coding.